davidbeloo/Hashtags/README.md

 # Hashtags
 Hashtags layout example for arrange children views in multiple rows depending on their width.

-* Unknown size list of strings
+* Unknown size list of children views
-* Any item is wrap content.
+* Any children view is wrap content.
-* Item that doesn't fits to row, will be in the next row.
+* Children views that doesn't fit to row, will be in the next row.
-* Centered or any other layout option.
+* All children views can be centered or any other gravity option.
-* Any item is clickable
+* Any children views is clickable

 Based on this lovely "FlowLayout" git: https://github.com/blazsolar/FlowLayout